casterpollux/MiniMax-bmo/README_ComfyUI_BMO.md

 ## 📥 Installation

+***CLONE THE REPO***

 ### Method 1: Automatic Setup (Recommended)

-1. Run the setup script:
+1. Run the setup script: this will move all the files you need directly into you comfy ui custom nodes section for you.
 ```bash
 python setup_comfyui_integration_bmo.py
 ```